aristanetworks/avd-workshops/workshops/l3ls/l3ls-lab-guide.md

 Finally, we can go out to our forked copy of the repository and delete the **add-leafs** branch.

 ???+ success "Great Success!"
     Congratulations.
-You have now succeessfully completed initial fabric builds and day 2 operational changes without interacting with any switch CLI!
+You have now successfully completed initial fabric builds and day 2 operational changes without interacting with any switch CLI!